A subsemigroup of the rook monoid: Further properties of Mn and Sn

 Proposition \ref{prop:band} tells us that $R_n$ contains more idempotents than does $M_n$, see Lemma \ref{lemma:rook-monoid}.
 As for nilpotents, all those of $R_2$ belong to $M_2$, but this is no longer true when $n\ne 2$.

-In $R_n$, any two inverse elements are transposes of one another (in the usual sense of matrix transposition), and this must also be true of the subsemigroup $M_n$.
-With the obvious expression for $\langle d,k,m\rangle^T$, we have arrived at the following proposition.
+In $R_n$, any two inverse elements are transposes of one another, in the usual sense of matrix transposition.
+Now $\langle d,k,m\rangle^T$ belongs to $M_n$ and its triplet parameters are obvious.
+We have thus arrived at the following proposition.

 \begin{proposition} Let $x\in M_n$.
 The transpose $x^T$ of $x$ is